brainrake/jsonrpcws/README.rst

 Client
 ~~~~~~

-To create a service, instantiate JSONRPCWSService.
+To create a service, instantiate JsonRpcWsService.
 The client API is
 almost identical to the server.
 Methods defined in the ``local``
 object will be remotely callable.
 The service instance is available
 through ``this``.